-- i) Intentional and unauthorized taking of College property or the personal property of another, including goods, services and other valuables; - ii) Knowingly taking or maintaining possession of stolen property. - b) Disruptive Behavior & Rioting: - i) Substantial disruption of college operations including obstruction of teaching, research, administration, other College activities, and/or other authorized non-college activities which occur - ii) Causing, inciting or participating in any disturbance that presents a clear and present danger to self or others, causes physical harm to others, or damage and/or destruction of property. - - i) Intentionally or recklessly causing a fire which damages College or personal property, or which causes injury. - ii) Failure to evacuate a college-controlled building during a fire alarm. - iii) Improper use of College fire safety equipment. - iv) Tampering with or improperly engaging a fire alarm or fire detection/control equipment while on College property or at a College sponsored event. - d) Damage, Destruction, & Vandalism - i) Intentional, reckless and/or unauthorized damage to or destruction of college property or the personal property of another. - e) Weapons - i) Possession, use, or distribution of explosives (including fireworks, ammunition, bombs, and devices that use flammable liquid enclosed in such a way that such devices can be ignited) - ii) Possession, use or distribution of guns or any parts of a gun (including air, BB, paintball, facsimile weapons, gel blaster, pellet guns or anything that discharges a projectile) - iii) Possession, use, or distribution of other weapons or dangerous objects such as arrows, axes, machetes, swords, nun chucks, throwing stars, brass knuckles, any incapacitating agent (pepper spray/tasers) or knives with a blade of longer than 2 inches, including the storage of any item that falls within the category of a weapon in a vehicle parked on College property. - f) Unauthorized Access/Entry - Unauthorized access to any College building (i.e., keys, cards, etc.) or unauthorized possession, duplication, or use of means of access to any college building or failing to timely report a lost College identification card or key.
-This includes duplication or transferring possession of identification cards or keys of any kind. - ii) Students may not enter any building where there is a restriction of access.
-Additionally, students may not enter into or remain in vehicles, apartments, houses, fenced yards, roofs, and or other building areas including but not limited to areas posted with no trespassing signs. - iii) Providing access to any person that has not been given access to a particular space including buildings, rooms, bathrooms, common areas, lobbies, etc. This action includes propping doors, letting others inside of buildings without identification, lending keys and or identification cards. - iv) Loss of student ID and not immediately notifying Campus Safety. - g) Tobacco Products - Spartanburg Methodist College is a tobacco free campus for everyone including students, staff, faculty, and administration.
-Smoking or tobacco use in any area of campus is prohibited.
-This includes smoking, vaping, juuling, or chewing. - ii) Possession or use of any smoking paraphernalia including but not limited to wrapping papers, grinders, lighters, pipes, hookahs, or any item that has been altered to use as a smoking device. - h) Animals - Animals are prohibited on campus except fish living within a ten-gallon tank or smaller.
-If you are seeking an ESA or service animal, please contact the Director of Accessibility Resources.
-ESA's will have their own policies separate from this code of conduct.
+- a) Theft - i) Intentional and unauthorized taking of College property or the personal property of another, including goods, services and other valuables; - ii) Knowingly taking or maintaining possession of stolen property. - b) Disruptive Behavior - i) Substantial disruption of college operations including obstruction of teaching, research, administration, other College activities, and/or other authorized non-college activities which occur on campus; - ii) Causing, inciting or participating in any disturbance that presents a clear and present danger to self or others, causes physical harm to others, or damage and/or destruction of property. - c) Fire Safety - i) Intentionally or recklessly causing a fire which damages College or personal property, or which causes injury. - ii) Failure to evacuate a college-controlled building during a fire alarm. - iii) Improper use of College fire safety equipment. - iv) Tampering with or improperly engaging a fire alarm or fire detection/control equipment while on College property or at a College sponsored event. - d) Damage, Destruction, & Vandalism - i) Intentional, reckless and/or unauthorized damage to or destruction of college property or the personal property of another. - e) Weapons - i) Possession, use, or distribution of explosives (including fireworks, ammunition, bombs, and devices that use flammable liquid enclosed in such a way that such devices can be ignited) - ii) Possession, use or distribution of guns or any parts of a gun (including air, BB, paintball, facsimile weapons, gel blaster, pellet guns or anything that discharges a projectile) - iii) Possession, use, or distribution of other weapons or dangerous objects such as arrows, axes, machetes, swords, nun chucks, throwing stars, brass knuckles, any incapacitating agent (pepper spray/tasers) or knives with a blade of longer than 2 inches, including the storage of any item that falls within the category of a weapon in a vehicle parked on College property. - f) Unauthorized Access/Entry - i) Unauthorized access to any College building (i.e., keys, cards, etc.) or unauthorized possession, duplication, or use of means of access to any college building or failing to timely report a lost

+- College identification card or key.
+This includes duplication or transferring possession of identification cards or keys of any kind. - ii) Entry into any space or building without appropriate access or authorization. - iii) Providing access to any person that has not been given access to a particular space including buildings, rooms, bathrooms, common areas, lobbies, etc. This action includes propping doors, letting others inside of buildings without identification, lending keys and or identification cards. - iv) Loss of student ID and not immediately notifying Campus Safety. - g) Smoking & Tobacco Products - i) Possession of smoking and/or tobacco products. - ii) Possession or use of any smoking paraphernalia including but not limited to wrapping papers, grinders, lighters, pipes, hookahs, vaping devices, or any item that has been altered to use as a smoking device.